 Next Page: Graphics, Sound, Writing and Conclusion

-Plot and Writing
+Plot and Writing (5 out of 5)

 While PvZ adds nothing new to zombie attacks, the Plants are a nice twist.
 But a nice twist doesn’t make a great game.
 Luckily, this game will keep you grinning with comical graphics, but more importantly gags are stuffed in just about everywhere.
 Your Almanac contains descriptions (some hilarious, all amusing), of every Plant and Zombie you come across.